KevinFernandesDev/ReaCS/README.md

 ✅ Clean declarative API for devs: no subscriptions, no events, cross-monobehavior referencing or data/method accesses

-✅ Clean worfklow for for designers: Only use Unity's regular workflow for data edition/mutation and see changes immediately
+✅ Clean worfklow for designers: Only use Unity's regular workflow for data edition/mutation and see changes immediately

 ✅ Easy to test, maintain, scale & extend